 In-vitro arthrospore formation

 Observations confirmed the morphogenic plasticity of C. gloeosporioides.
 Under nutrient-depleted conditions, hyphae began fragmenting into shorter, rectangular cells after 18 days of incubation.
 The species changed its morphology from septate hyphal growth to rectangular to barrel-shaped (average dimensions of 5-7 µm) arthrospores (Fig. 1).
 These arthrospores were thick-walled.
 Non-septate or minimally septate, formed directly by hyphal fragmentation.
 These spores were distinct from conidia both in shape and formation mode.
 No such structures were observed in fresh, nutrient-rich PDA cultures.
-Arthrospores placed on fresh PDA germinated within 48hours, indicating viability and potential for reactivation under favourable conditions
+Arthrospores placed on fresh PDA germinated within 48hours, indicating viability and potential for reactivation under favorable conditions

 The formation of single-celled arthrospores by Colletotrichum gloeosporioides was associated with prominent changes in colony morphology, particularly in cultures aged 18 days under nutrient-depleted conditions.
-The emergence of multicelled arthrospores during this period indicates a clear morphological transition, reflecting the fungus's ability to adapt to environmental stress and nutrient stress.
+The emergence of multicell arthrospores during this period indicates a clear morphological transition, reflecting the fungus's ability to adapt to environmental stress and nutrient stress.
 Arthrospores are asexually produced, single-celled propagules formed through the segmentation and subsequent fragmentation of hyphae (Barrera and Szaniszło, 1985; Gunasinghe et al., 2021), and their development is a key feature of fungal morphogenesis, especially in dimorphic or polymorphic fungal species, including members of the Ascomycota.

 Similar arthrosporic structures have been reported in other fungal taxa.
 For instance, Geotrichum candidum is well-documented for producing arthrospores under specific conditions (Allermann et al., 1978; Kier et al., 1980; Olesen and Kier, 1984; Slade et al., 1987).

 Carmichael (1957) and Butler (1960) observed that the initially cylindrical arthrospores of G. candidum gradually became more spherical with time, eventually developing into what Carmichael termed thick-walled cells.
 Duran et al. (1972) described comparable yeast-like forms in G. candidum when grown under low pH conditions, suggesting that mature arthrospores can undergo additional morphological changes and wall thickening.
 Furthermore, Trinci and Collinge (1974) reported differences in arthrospore morphology depending on whether the fungus was grown in nitrogen or carbon-free media, emphasizing the role of nutrient availability in morphogenesis.
-Similarly, Gunasinghe et al 2021 reported the dimorphism of Neopsueudocercosporella capsellae, switching between septate hyphae and single-celled yeast phase under in-vitro (artificial culture media) or in-planta (on the host surface prior to infection occurs).
+Similarly, Gunasinghe et al 2021 reported the dimorphism of Neopsueudocercosporella capsellae, switching between septate hyphae and single-celled yeast phase under in-vitro (artificial culture media) or in-planta (on the host surface before infection).
 The hyphae-to-yeast transformation occurs via the formation of morphologically distinguishable blastospore (blastoconidia) types (meso-blastospores and micro-blastospores), and arthrospores (arthroconidia).
-Dimorphic switching is typically reported in genera such as Mucor, Candida albicans, Talaromyces marneffei, and Paracoccidioides brasiliensis which exhibit morphological shifts primarily regulated by temperature, osmotic and oxidative stress, pH fluctuations, metal ion concentrations.
+Dimorphic switching is typically reported in genera such as Mucor, Candida albicans, Talaromyces marneffei, and Paracoccidioides brasiliensis, which exhibit morphological shifts primarily regulated by temperature, osmotic and oxidative stress, pH fluctuations, and metal ion concentrations.
 These shifts are also recognized as important determinants of virulence (Singh et al., 2016; Hahn et al., 2022; Honorato et al., 2022; Wang et al., 2023; Li et al., 2024).
-Similarly, the wheat pathogen Zymoseptoria tritici modulates its dimorphic transition and pathogenic behavior in response to environmental cues -including light, temperature and host derived signals (Kilaur et al., 2020).
-In lichens, Umbilicaria muhlenbergii, dimorphism is triggered by nutrient limitation and hyperosmotic stress, where interaction with its photobiont Trebouxia jamesii produce pseudo hyphal development (Kolhe et al., 2022; Wang et al., 2020).
+Similarly, the wheat pathogen Zymoseptoria tritici modulates its dimorphic transition and pathogenic behavior in response to environmental cues -including light, temperature, and host-derived signals (Kilaur et al., 2020).
+In lichens, Umbilicaria muhlenbergii, dimorphism is triggered by nutrient limitation and hyperosmotic stress, where interaction with its photobiont Trebouxia jamesii produces pseudo-hyphal development (Kolhe et al., 2022; Wang et al., 2020).
 Arthrospore production has also been documented in clinically important fungi such as Trichosporon spp., where these structures are implicated in survival and infection under host-imposed stresses (Klein and Tebbets, 2007; Kurakado et al., 2021).